 It requires that each section of a house that separates the inside from the outside and vice versa, must have:

 - A vapour retarder

 Each of these sections is thorough and everything is explained with precision.
 For example, the internal walls of a home must prevent condensation from forming in winter.
-Also the code specifies which materials to use for insulation and how to install them.
-All materials must meet the established requirements which material manufacturers are concerned with even before the insulation materials are marketed.
+Also, the code specifies which materials to use for insulation and how to install them.
+All materials must meet the established requirements that material manufacturers are concerned with even before the insulation materials are marketed.
 So, never use second-hand material of dubious origin.

 - Installation of Thermal Insulation – In order to prevent the flow of air through the material from being compromised the insulation must be in contact with an air barrier.
-If the insulation material is vulnerable to water, then it must be at least at height of 2” above a crawl space floor.
+If the insulation material is vulnerable to water, then it must be at least at a height of 2” above a crawl space floor.
 In case the insulation is exposed to atmospheric events, it must be protected by 6mm thick preservative plywood or 12mm cement parging.

 - Installation of Loose-Fill Insulation – It must be covered by a membrane through which you can look, after installation it must not be moved and it must not swell and interfere with the internal finishes of the home.

 If you are planning on insulating the attic then you should remember to seal any air leaks and complete necessary repairs.
 It’s important to choose the right insulation for the attic and you may consider using spray foam insulation or blown-in insulation (fiberglass or cellulose) if you want to insulate the floor of the attic.
 It’s important to know that ducts should be sealed and insulated as well to reduce energy losses.
 Attic insulation value requirements have been raised so that the density for new homes and additions in Ontario now has been raised from R-50 to R-60.